 Medicines and medical devices contract negotiation

-Although you may hear people talking about PHARMAC as a national pharmaceutical ‘bulk-buyer’ we do not actually buy products, nor do we stock or distribute pharmaceuticals (rare exceptions).
+Although you may hear people talking about Pharmac as a national pharmaceutical ‘bulk-buyer’, we do not actually buy products, nor do we stock or distribute pharmaceuticals (with rare exceptions).
 This is done by other organisations.
-PHARMAC’s role is to make decisions about which medicines and related products are funded by the Government.
+Pharmac's role is to make decisions about which medicines and related products are funded by the Government.
 This includes medicines from your local pharmacist, vaccines, and cancer and hospital medicines.
-In time, PHARMAC will also make these decisions about hospital medical devices.
+In time, Pharmac will also make these decisions about hospital medical devices.

-In New Zealand the Government has decided to have a fixed pharmaceutical budget for pharmaceuticals used in the community as well as hospital cancer medicines, and to work towards a fixed budget for medicines and medical devices used in public hospitals.
+In Aotearoa New Zealand, the Government has decided to have a fixed pharmaceutical budget for medicines used in the community and Te Whatu Ora hospitals.
 Because of that, we need to make decisions between competing priorities to achieve the best health outcomes that are reasonably achievable for New Zealanders.
 To get the best health outcomes, we use a range of commercial strategies.

-Making the most of competition between pharmaceutical companies is the main way PHARMAC improves the amount of pharmaceuticals New Zealand can subsidise.
+Making the most of competition between pharmaceutical companies is the main way we increase the number of medicines available to New Zealanders.

 Some of the commercial strategies we use are:

-PHARMAC often negotiates with suppliers on price and supply of patented medicines.
+We often negotiate with suppliers on price and supply of patented medicines.
 As suppliers are competing for funding from a fixed budget, and our focus is on prioritising investments, there is an increased degree of competition between suppliers.
-Negotiation in this context is a way that PHARMAC can balance the monopoly held by companies that supply patented products.
+Negotiation in this context is a way that Pharmac can balance the monopoly held by companies that supply patented products.
 Negotiating can also involve reaching deals that involve more than one product at a time.

 When medicines are no longer under patent, other suppliers are able to sell generic versions.
 A generic medicine has the same active ingredient and works the same way as the original brand.
 This allows for competition, often between a number of suppliers, which can lead to significant price reductions (in some cases greater than 90 percent).
 This competition can take place in a tender.

-When PHARMAC runs a tender, the winning company gets to be the sole supplier of the subsidised medicine or medical device, for a fixed term (usually three years).
+When Pharmac runs a tender, the winning company gets to be the principal supplier of the subsidised medicine, for a fixed term (usually three years).
 This gives them the maximum incentive to offer us the best price.
-The contract with the supplier includes the requirement that they secure and maintain the supply of the medicine or medical device(s).
+The contract with the supplier includes the requirement that they secure and maintain the supply of the medicine.

 There are consequences for the supplier if they run out of stock, because it is important that patients are able to receive their treatments.

 Tendering for medicines has been a very successful strategy.
 We have run a tender every year since 1997, when one product was tendered.
 Now nearly half of all subsidised medicines (by volume) are purchased and contracted for through an annual multi-product tender, representing around 20 percent of the Combined Pharmaceutical Budget.
-Savings achieved through the tender process are used by PHARMAC to reduce the demand for increased expenditure by DHBs, to make other medicines available and to widen access to medicines that are already subsidised.
+Savings achieved through the tender process are used by Pharmac to reduce the demand for increased expenditure, to make other medicines available and to widen access to medicines that are already subsidised.